Primary Election

 The candidate affirms defending the right to keep and bear arms and says he will preserve gun ownership as a constitutional liberty while emphasizing support for law enforcement and public safety.
 His campaign frames these positions within a broader pro-Second Amendment, pro-police platform.

-Jim Schwartzel is in the news as a candidate in the crowded race for Florida’s 19th Congressional District, which opened after Byron Donalds decided to run for governor.
-The race is still unsettled, with several candidates competing and no clear frontrunner yet.
-He has also been pulled into a local political dispute tied to a lawsuit against former WINK News meteorologist Matt Devitt, though Schwartzel denies any involvement.
+Jim Schwartzel is in the news as one of the candidates in the crowded race for Florida’s 19th Congressional District, which opened after Byron Donalds launched a governor run.
+The race is still unsettled, with many candidates in the field and no clear frontrunner yet.
+Schwartzel was also mentioned in a separate local political dispute tied to a lawsuit involving former WINK News meteorologist Matt Devitt, which he has denied any role in.

 Aggregation source: FiftyPlusOne